Of Montreal

-of Montreal (Note: It has been established that the band name is conventionally written with a lowercase of by the band and sources referring to it.) is an American indie pop band from Athens, Georgia.
+Of Montreal is an American indie pop band from Athens, Georgia.
 It was founded by frontperson Kevin Barnes in 1996, named after a failed romance between Barnes and a woman "of Montreal".
 The band is identified as part of the Elephant 6 collective.

-Throughout its existence, of Montreal's musical style has evolved considerably and drawn inspiration from 1960s psychedelic pop acts.
+Throughout its existence, of Montreal's (Note: It has been established that the band name is conventionally written with a lowercase of by the band and sources referring to it.
+This article therefore displays the band name with the of both capitalised and not, depending on placement within a sentence.) musical style has evolved considerably and drawn inspiration from 1960s psychedelic pop acts.
+The band's twentieth album was released in June 2026.

 History

 1996–1998

 Kevin Barnes founded of Montreal, allegedly naming it for a failed romance with a woman from Montreal, Quebec.
 Barnes was the only member of the group prior to their (Note: As of 17 October 2022, Barnes uses "all pronouns".
 This article uses they/them pronouns for consistency.) relocation to Athens, Georgia.
 There, they met Derek Almstead (Circulatory System, Marshmallow Coast, Elf Power) and Bryan Poole, who also performs as The Late B.P.
 Helium.
 Together, they recorded their debut album, Cherry Peel, and subsequent releases The Bird Who Ate the Rabbit's Flower and The Bedside Drama: A Petite Tragedy.

 After production on The Gay Parade, the band's third album, began in 1998, Poole left the band to focus on his involvement with Elf Power, another Elephant Six band.
 Barnes then recruited James Husband and Dottie Alexander, who had been performing together as Lightning Bug vs. Firefly.
 Almstead moved from drums to bass, and Marshmallow Coast's Andy Gonzales joined soon after.
 Prior to the release of The Gay Parade in 1999, of Montreal released a number of singles and a re-release of The Bird Who Continues to Eat the Rabbit's Flower.